snowcat-web/youtube-git/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Description
+Site that interacts with youtube API V3.
+To see Favorites links and Add Favorite button needs to be logged in.
+User / User No bootstrap used, everything was created from scratch using CSS and React.
+Styled components used for Login page.

 ### `npm test`